 Buckwheat crepes with mushroom filling are crunchy, gluten-free, savoury thin crepes filled with the best seasonal mushrooms, smooth thyme-aromatized bechamel and baby spinach.

 You can find all kinds of filling with these gluten-free savoury crepes.
 A popular one would be ham and cheese with an egg on top.
 For this one, I’ve used lovely seasonal mushrooms.
-To go with the mushrooms what better sidekick than thyme to aromatize the smooth bechamel it swims in?
+To go with the mushrooms, what better sidekick than thyme to aromatize the smooth bechamel it swims in?
 Plus, to give it a little crunch, a few baby spinach.
 Buckwheat Crepes with Mushroom Filling will become one of your favourite low-carb recipes!

 Galette or Crepe?